HOW BELIEFS FORM – PART 2

 And the same applies to our comprehension of any claim that immediately seems false.

 That includes the theory of credulism itself.
-Again, the fact that credulism can initially seem obviously false can itself seem to disprove it.
+Again, the fact that credulism can seem obviously false can itself seem to disprove it.
 But we in reality do believe it upon comprehending it.
 However, its apparent obvious falseness means that this belief only lasts the fraction of a second that it takes us to conclude that the mere entrance of a claim into our mind doesn't cause us to believe it.

 The above analysis similarly applies to our comprehension of claims that immediately seem uncertain.